 Triodos Bank is active in well-defined sectors where it has extensive expertise, and which are in line with its mission.
 It has set limits on sectors, based on Actual Own Funds, at group and banking entity level.
 Sector studies have shown relatively low correlations of risk drivers in sectors that Triodos Bank finances in multiple countries.
 A specification of the lending by sector can be found from page 142 onwards.

 At group level, Triodos Bank divides the sector concentration limits in different levels.
 Specific limits for each sector per country are set by the Executive Board within these levels, taking into account the specific risks of each sector and country.

 Larger sectors are strategic for Triodos Bank.
 These are well distributed across banking entities (and countries) and have an overall low risk profile that justifies a higher consolidated concentration.
 Sector analyses are performed on an annual basis and are presented to the Central Credit Committee to be able to respond swiftly to developments that may affect the risk profile of the portfolio.
 Central Credit Risk can request sector updates at shorter intervals if there is a change to a sector risk profile.

 Sector limits are approved on the basis of thorough annual sector analyses demonstrating an in-depth knowledge of the sector and Triodos Bank’s track record.

-Triodos Bank is a European bank, acting under the European Banking Directive since 1993, with branches in five countries (The Netherlands, Belgium, United Kingdom, Spain and Germany) and with additional exposures amongst others in France and Ireland.
+Triodos Bank is a European bank, acting under the European Banking Directive since 1993, with banking entities in four countries (The Netherlands, Belgium, Spain and Germany), with a subsidiary in the United Kingdom and with additional exposures amongst others in France and Ireland.